 Boursin cheese is a mouthwatering soft and creamy cheese spread with a delicious herb garlic flavor.
-With this Homemade Boursin Cheese Recipe, you can whip up a batch at home and enjoy it with chicken or potatoes, as a side dish or traditionally as a dip, or spread, and more!
+With this Homemade Boursin Cheese Recipe, you can whip up a batch at home and enjoy it with chicken or potatoes, as a side dish, or traditionally as a dip, spread, and more!

 This is as awesome in the spring/summer months as it is for the holiday season.
 The best part of the creamy Boursin copycat is the garlic and herb cheese blend.
-Perfect for munching on any time.
+Perfect for munching at any time.
 Want another cool munch, try our Cucumber Hummus Bites, an excellent make-ahead appetizer too.
-Or our Bruschetta Caprese is amazing too!
+Or our Air-Fryer Pigs in a Blanket, Bruschetta Caprese and Cranberry Brie Bites are amazing too!

 Helpful Items For This Recipe